How Will You Measure Your Life

 The Invisible Hand inside Your Family

 The way to align between different people is through a shared culture.
-The culture serves as decision guidelines, such that people could be both independent, yet make decisions that fit the group's values Social Environment.
-It's the internalization of the leaders Expectations.
+The culture serves as decision guidelines, such that people could be both independent, yet make decisions that fit the group's values Social environment shapes behavior and identity through norms and conformity.
+It's the internalization of the leaders Expectations shape wellbeing through the gap between desires and reality.

-A good culture is a form of Effort Storing, it is an investment yet it pays back greatly.
-A culture is built through Inclusion ), (Supports:: Inspiration and being good Role Models.
-A strong culture becomes the default way of behavior of it's members Interpersonal Identity
+A good culture is a form of One-time effort investment yields future benefits, it is an investment yet it pays back greatly.
+A culture is built through Inclusion means proactively welcoming and believing in others ), (Supports:: Inspiration and being good Role models embody behaviors and values we aspire to adopt.
+A strong culture becomes the default way of behavior of it's members Identity is shaped by and shapes our social interactions

 Staying out of Jail